-(ii) The PEIP Team freely selects one target of SDG #11 bearing in mind the intended use of the SMUS Toolkit.
-Subsequently, the Team frames the content of their PEIP to the SMUS both Toolkit and empirical object in the attached PEIP Application Form, while the corresponding budget has to be detailed in the attached PEIP Budget Application Table by Tuesday 5 September 2023 (23:59 Berlin time).
+- (ii) The PEIP Team freely selects one target of SDG #11 bearing in mind the intended use of the SMUS Toolkit.
+Subsequently, the Team frames the content of their PEIP to the SMUS both Toolkit and empirical object in the attached PEIP Application Form, while the corresponding budget has to be detailed in the attached PEIP Budget Application Table by Thursday 19 June 2023 (23:59 Berlin time). - (iii) Once the PEIP has been approved (a notification shall be delivered by Monday 3 July 2023 - 23:59 Berlin time), the selected team starts the bureaucratic preparations for putting the PEIP into action as of 1 October 2023.
+The SMUS Action 4 Team will offer all necessary information and support for this step during both a mandatory Introductory SMUS Online Workshop to be held on Tuesday 11 July 2023 (15:00-17:00 Berlin time) and PEIP Workshop: Budget + Cooperation Agreement to be held on Tuesday 18 July 2023 (15:00- 17:00 Berlin time).
+This workshop will serve to introduce the SMUS Action 4 Team to the PEIP Team as well as clarify possible open questions, discussing foreseeable challenges and the like.
+Moreover, both the Team members and the PEIP will be presented.
+To that end, the team will outline their proposal verbally for at maximum 10 minutes.

-- (iii) Once one or two PEIP(s) have been approved (a notification shall be delivered by Monday11 September 2023 23:59 Berlin time), the selected team(s) start(s) the bureaucratic preparations for putting their PEIP(s) into action as of 1 October 2023.
-The SMUS Action 4 Team will offer all necessary information and support for this step during both a mandatory Introductory SMUS Online Workshop to be held on Wednesday 13 September 2023 (15:00 17:00 Berlin time) and PEIP Workshop: Budget + Cooperation Agreement to be held on Thursday 14 September 2023 (15:00 17:00 Berlin time).
-This workshop will serve to introduce the SMUS Action 4 Team to the selected PEIP Team(s) as well as clarify possible open questions, discussing foreseeable challenges and the like.
-Moreover, both the Team members and the PEIP(s) will be presented.
-To that end, the team(s) will outline their proposal verbally for at maximum 10 minutes. - (iv) The semester-long process of critically testing, pondering over and iteratively refining the SMUS Toolkit will culminate in the delivery of specific outputs for SMUS Action 4.
-All deliverables must be produced in English (in case of audiovisual material or similar, English subtitles/translations must be made readily available please remember to set aside sufficient funds for this!).
+(iv) The semester-long process of critically testing, pondering over and iteratively refining the SMUS Toolkit will culminate in the delivery of specific outputs for SMUS Action 4.
+All deliverables must be produced in English (in case of audiovisual material or similar, English subtitles/translations must be made readily available - please remember to set aside sufficient funds for this!).